 With safety still in mind, the RTP 118 is fitted with pressure overload sensors as well as a jamming sensor.
 These two simple sensors will shut the machine off at an instant to protect the user and itself.
 This machine will be able to tell if the pressure is set too high, which could yield catastrophic results to your punches and even turret.
 If a machine were to jam, the sensor would shut it down immediately, saving both your motor and your wallet from burning out.

 The ease of use, high hourly output and safety of the RTP 118 will give you more free time and ease of mind when producing tablets.
 All parts on this press are easy to access, remove and replace when needed.
 The dies and punches can be changed quickly, with a single tool.
 This will greatly increase the speed in tooling changes as well as cleaning the machine and storing the punches after a day of production.

 RTP 118 in Use

-Easy, fast and powerful, this rotary tablet press is the perfect machine for manufacturing large amounts of tablets in the smallest amount of time.
+Easy, fast and powerful, this rotary tablet press is the perfect machine for manufacturing large quanities of tablets in the shortest period of time.
 LFA Machines offers a large range of dies which can be easily removed and inserted into this machine.

 Keeping production running is effort-free with this rotary tablet press.
 With a single hopper to fill all 7, 9 or 11 die bores and electronic speed adjustment, you can ensure that your product is flowing through the machine at the optimal rate to suit your desired needs.
 You can slow the press down for formulas with weaker binding properties, giving longer dwell times to ensure a solid durable tablet is produced; or speed the press up once you have your formula perfected or for formulas requiring less pressure.